June 29th to July 13th

 For a map of the route click here

-Day 1 Sat June 29th – Leave Heathrow for an overnight flight to Delhi and a connection to Amritsar.
+Day 1 Sat June 29th – Leave Heathrow for an overnight flight to Delhi.

-Day 2 Sun June 30th – Arrive Amritsar and transfer to the hotel enjoying possibly your first glimpse of Indian driving.
-After spending an afternoon relaxing we will be taking a sunset visit to the Golden Temple, one of the most beautiful temples in India.
+Day 2 Sun June 30th – Arrive Delhi and transfer to our beautiful, century old heritage hotel.
+On the way you might enjoy, possibly, your first glimpse of Indian driving.
+After spending an afternoon relaxing by the pool we will have a welcome dinner.

-Day 4 Tue July 2nd – Up early to catch a train south to Ambala where we have lunch and then collect our vehicles for the drive to Shimla, former capital of the British Raj.
+Day 4 Tue July 2nd – We will have an early start for the drive to Shimla, former summer capital of the British Raj.
 The temperature drop as you enter the hills of Shimla is a welcome relief after the heat of the plains.
 You’ll no doubt be tired by the time you arrive in Shimla, where we will be staying in a wonderful colonial hotel.

 Day 5 Wed July 3rd – Shimla, with it’s wealth of history and the magnificent Viceroy’s Lodge is too good to miss so today is a completely free day giving you plenty of time to explore the sights.